Wu (state): History

 King Helü of Wu is considered to be one of the Five Hegemons of China during the Spring and Autumn period due to his military successes at this time with the help of his famous commander/strategist Sun Tzu.
-Wu is also generally regarded as developing the first Chinese Navy.
-This Navy was quite complex and had different classes of ships.
-These "classes" of ships were the great wing (da yi), the little wing (xiao yi), the stomach striker (tu wei), the castle ship (lou chuan), and the bridge ship (qiao chuan).
-These were listed in the Yuejueshu (Lost Records of the State of Yue) as a written dialogue between King Helü of Wu (r.
+Wu is also generally regarded as developing the first Chinese navy.
+This navy was quite complex and had different classes of ships.
+Its "classes" of ships were the great wing (da yi - 大翼), the little wing (xiao yi - 小翼), the stomach striker (tu wei - 突冒), the castle ship (lou chuan - 楼船), and the bridge ship (qiao chuan - 桥船).
+These were listed in the Yuejueshu (越绝书 - Lost Records of the State of Yue) as a written dialogue between King Helü of Wu (r.
 514 BC–496 BC) and Wu Zixu (526 BC–484 BC) in which the latter stated:

 Nowadays in training naval forces we use the tactics of land forces for the best effect.
 Thus great wing ships correspond to the army's heavy chariots, little wing ships to light chariots, stomach strikers to battering rams, castle ships to mobile assault towers, and bridge ships to light cavalry.

 Ironically, Wu was later threatened by an upstart state to its own south, Yue; Chu then aided Yue's rise as a counter to Wu.
-Although Wu won majority of battles against the Yue and captured their King Goujian, Wu failed to completely subjugate Yue, in part because of Fuchai's willingness to let King Goujian live in Wu as his servant.
+Although Wu won a majority of battles against the Yue and captured their king, Goujian, Wu failed to completely subjugate Yue, in part because of King Fuchai of Wu's willingness to let King Goujian live in Wu as his servant.
 King Goujian suffered for years as Fuchai's servant/slave and planned his revenge.
 Fuchai under the promise of peace, let Goujian return to Yue, his homeland which later proved to be a fatal mistake for Wu.
 While Wu was engaged in a military campaign in the north, Goujian enacted his revenge and launched a surprise attack on Wu in 482 BC and conquered the capital.
 Over the next decade, Wu was unable to recover and Yue absorbed the state in 473 BC.

 Wu, Yue, and Chu all proclaimed themselves kings in the 6th century BC, showing the drastic weakening of the Zhou court's authority during the Spring and Autumn period.

 Wu and Yue were masters of metallurgy, fabricating excellent swords with incised messages, geometric patterns, and inlaid gold or silver.
 Wu and Yue swords tend to use much more tin than copper compared to those of other states.
 Wu often sent swords as gifts to northern states, such as Qi and Cai.
 Examples include the spearhead of King Fuchai and the sword of Prince Guang.